warrenwallis/180DA-WarmUp/misc/wiki-article-first-draft.md

 *insert image here*

 This significantly reduces the wires needed to connect the network, and is why it was and still is popular in the automobile industry.
-The motivation behind the CAN protocol was to reduce costs by reducing the use of copper wire
+The motivation behind the CAN protocol was to reduce costs by reducing the use of copper wire:

+*insert image here*

+We can break down a node into three parts:
+#### Microprocessor

+2. CAN controller
+3. Transceiver

 ### Software Principles